Episcopal Youth Community (EYC)

 Youth in grade 4 and up serve as acolytes each Sunday at the 10:30 a.m. service.
 Acolytes lead the processions into and out of the church, carrying a processional cross, torches, and flags.
 Training and ongoing mentoring are provided, and a highlight of the year for many acolytes is the spring Diocesan Acolyte Festival at St. Andrew’s-by-the-Sea in Nags Head.
 Contact Ray Harris at firstname.lastname@example.org or 919-738-4857.

-Older children and youth sing in the Schola Nova choir.
-The Junior & Schola Nova Choirs also sing together occasionally at the 10:30 a. m. service.
+The Junior Choirs sing together occasionally at the 10:30 a. m. service.
 Rehearsal is Sunday nights.

 For more information, contact Marshall Foster, email@example.com or 919-722-9167.